 The top management can write knowledge updates as one of the KRAs (Key Result Areas) of all managers, which will compel them to read the latest knowledge.

-I have shared this with a number of practitioners in HR seminars; but I often find little understanding of the basic issues involved on their part.
+I have shared this with a number of practitioners in HR seminars, but I often find little understanding of the basic issues involved on their part.

 33.

-I must contradict you – I have colleagues in industry who really are up-to-date on research, because they have contacts with academia.
+I must contradict you – I have colleagues in the industry who really are up-to-date on research, because they have contacts with academia.
 (And vice-versa, academicians are aware of industry’s problems and wishes.)

 The connections between the two types of organizations are many, and growing, thanks partly to the creation of adjunct professorships, and industrial PhD students who are employed by industry, have two supervisors (one academic, one industrial), take courses at the university, and work academically on an industrial problem.